barthac/hugosite_backend/content/Research/_index.md

 The gas pocket initially grows through plastic-type deformation.
 However, once the pressure is sufficient to overcome the tensile strength of the particle-fluid mixture, a localised channel opens, allowing the gas to propagate upwards.
 As the pressure in the intrusion falls, the gas pocket collapses.
 The continued supply of gas leads to the formation of a new intrusion, and the cycle repeats.
 With higher gas fluxes, the pressure may be sufficient to keep the channel open, allowing for continuous gas flow through the particle-layer.
 Highly crystalline layers can therefore act as a flow valve, transforming a steady gas flux into a series of discrete surface explosions.
-You can read about this work [here] (/files/Barth2019-Stromboli.pdf)
+You can read about this work [here](/files/Barth2019-Stromboli.pdf)

 ![](/images/bubble_mush.jpg)